Regions 1/2 Training Hub: 316 W. Boone, Suite 180, Spokane

-Trauma Informed Engagement is a course applying lessons from trauma studies to child welfare practice for children, youth, and adults.
-Participants will discuss practice guidelines crucial to trauma informed practice in any setting.
+This course applies lessons from trauma studies to child welfare practice for children, youth, and adults.
+Participants will discuss practice guidelines crucial to trauma-informed practice in any setting.
 Participants will learn to distinguish trauma from other adversities and suffering; describe the characteristics, dynamics and effects of trauma; and emphasize the ways in which chronic trauma and complex trauma compromise normal functioning.
-Participants will learn to recognize and respond to situations involving the loss of control of body, mind, and emotions associated with trauma.
-Participants will practice and commit to trauma-informed engagement strategies, utilizing themes of empowerment, advocacy, and building resilience in children, youth, and adults.

 Trust-Based Relational Intervention (TBRI) for DCYF